 2014 Thermopylae Clipper takes part in Tall Ships Race.
 All three boats represent the project in the Small Ships Race

-2015 Thermopylae Clipper Circumnavigates the UK.
+2015 Thermopylae Clipper Circumnavigates Britain.
 All three boats represent the project in the Small Ships Race

-2016 Thermopylae Clipper takes part in Tall Ships Race.
+2016 Thermopylae Clipper and Discovery take part in the ASTO Small Ships Race Dartmouth to Gosport.
 All three boats represent the project in the Small Ships Race

-2017 Thermopylae Clipper takes part in Tall Ships Race.
-All three boats represent the project in the Small Ships Race
+2017 Thermopylae Clipper takes part in Tall Ships Race in the Baltic Sea.
+All three boats represent the project in the Small Ships Race.

-2018 Thermopylae Clipper Circumnavigates the UK.
-All three boats represent the project in the Small Ships Race
+2018 Thermopylae Clipper Circumnavigates Britain.
+All three boats represent the project in the Small Ships Race.

 2019 and Beyond….
-Discovery Sailing Project endeavours to take as many young people to sea as possible taking part in Tall and Small ships races, Round the Island races and life changing Sail Training voyages…
+Discovery Sailing Project endeavours to take as many young people to sea as possible taking part in Tall and Small ships races and life changing Sail Training voyages…